The Rising Force: Black Female Entrepreneurs Shaping Days to Come

 - Lisa Price: Founder of Carol’s Daughter, a pioneer in natural hair and body care, applauded by luminaries like Oprah.

-Diversifying Industries: Past Borders
+Diversifying Industries: Beyond Borders

 The visibility may have increased in recent times, but the legacy of black female entrepreneurship spans decades.
 Consider Madam C.J.
-Walker, a trailblazer from the early 1900s, who might quip today, “The esoteric to getting ahead is getting started—and perhaps a little shea butter.”
+Walker, a trailblazer from the early 1900s, who might quip today, “The secret to getting ahead is getting started—and perhaps a little shea butter.”

 “The momentum of black women entrepreneurs is like the Golden Gate Bridge—strong, lasting, and awe-inspiring,” reflects business strategist Michelle Blake.